sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 - **Security requirements**
 - **Architectural context**

-Even code that compiles and runs may be inefficient or violate standards if it wasn’t provided clear, unambiguous guidance during generation-making **human review essential**.
+Even code that compiles and runs may be inefficient or violate standards if it wasn't provided clear, unambiguous guidance during generation—making **human review essential**.

 ## 🧠 How Developers’ Roles Are Changing